The Learning Centre:

 If you have questions about risk tolerance or investment planning, get in touch with us today.

-Having worked exclusively with education members for over 40 years, we understand everything from your pay grid and pension—to the unique financial challenges you face.
+Having worked exclusively with education members since 1975, we understand everything from your pay grid and pension—to the unique financial challenges you face.
 That means we have the educator-specific insight to provide you with the expert advice you need to build and maintain a balanced investment portfolio.

 The information provided is general in nature and is provided with the understanding that it may not be relied upon as, nor considered to be, the rendering of tax, legal, accounting or professional advice.
 Please ensure to consult your accountant and/or legal advisor for specific advice related to your circumstances.
 Educators Financial Group will not be held responsible or liable for any losses, costs, damages or expenses incurred by reason of reliance as a result of the aforementioned information.
 The information presented was obtained from sources that are believed to be reliable.
 However, Educators Financial Group cannot guarantee their completeness or accuracy.